btrif/flask_maze_jwt_auth/README.md

 1. the code must be deployed to a git repository with public access
 2. your API should be deployed on Heroku or a similar service and the link sent to our domain experts
 3. a Postman or a Swagger collection should be prepared and added to your repository

-## Miscellaneous

-### How long do I have to do this?

-You should deliver it in 7 days at latest.

-### What languages should the interface be in?

-English only

-### Who do I contact when I'm done?

-The person from [Match](https://mvpmatch.co/) that initially gave you the exercise link or email us at [techchallenge@mvpmatch.co](mailto:techchallenge@mvpmatch.co) and we will pick it up from there.

-### Who do I contact if I have questions?

-Feel free to use Slack, Discord, Email, Linkedin or carrier pigeon to get in touch with Haris or Sanjin from [Match](https://mvpmatch.co/) or email us at [techchallenge@mvpmatch.co](mailto:techchallenge@mvpmatch.co)

-### Will this code be shown to the client?

-Assume yes.
-Should also help us in reducing the time by clients evaluating profiles.